HRAS: Bladder cancer

 HRAS has been shown to be a proto-oncogene.
 When mutated, proto-oncogenes have the potential to cause normal cells to become cancerous.
 Some gene mutations are acquired during a person's lifetime and are present only in certain cells.
 These changes are called somatic mutations and are not inherited.
 Somatic mutations in the HRAS gene in bladder cells have been associated with bladder cancer.
-One specific mutation has been identified in a significant percentage of bladder tumors; this mutation substitutes one protein building block (amino acid) for another amino acid in the HRAS protein.
+One specific mutation has been identified in a significant percentage of bladder tumors; this mutation substitutes one amino acid for another in the HRAS protein.
 Specifically, the mutation replaces the amino acid glycine with the amino acid valine at position 12 (written as Gly12Val, G12V, or H-RasV^{12}).
 The altered HRAS protein is permanently activated within the cell.
 This overactive protein directs the cell to grow and divide in the absence of outside signals, leading to uncontrolled cell division and the formation of a tumor.
 Mutations in the HRAS gene also have been associated with the progression of bladder cancer and an increased risk of tumor recurrence after treatment.

 Other cancers

 Somatic mutations in the HRAS gene are probably involved in the development of several other types of cancer.
 These mutations lead to an HRAS protein that is always active and can direct cells to grow and divide without control.
 Recent studies suggest that HRAS mutations are common in thyroid, salivary duct carcinoma, epithelial-myoepithelial carcinoma, and kidney cancers.

-DNA copy-number gain of a segment containing HRAS is included in a genome-wide pattern, which was found to be correlated with an astrocytoma patient's outcome.
+A DNA copy-number gain in a segment containing HRAS has been identified as part of a genome-wide pattern, which was found to be correlated with an astrocytoma patient's outcome.

-The HRAS protein also may be produced at higher levels (overexpressed) in other types of cancer cells.
+The HRAS protein may also be produced at higher levels (overexpressed) in other types of cancer cells.